geogardenclub/geogardenclub.github.io/docs/develop/installation.md

 This command overrides the Riverpod providers so that they load the test fixture data in `assets/test/fixture1`.
 Note that changes you make with the UI are never written to these files, so if you reload the system during development, the app state will be restored to the test fixture state.
 However, as long as you do not reload, changes to the data are reflected in the UI, making this a good way to test out changes to the system without fear of affecting the production database in a negative manner.

+Note that when running with test data, the paywall processing is disabled and so you can login as any user.

 ### ... with a physical device

 Sometimes it is useful to run the app on a physical device rather than the simulator.
 Currently only Philip can do this due to iOS signing issues.